 - Adding a single user through the Add User dialog.
-See Adding and Editing Users (on page 59). - Adding multiple users using a batch file.
-See Adding Users Using a Batch File (on page 62). - Importing users from an LDAP directory.
-See Importing Users from LDAP (on page 66).
+See Adding and Editing Users (on page 49). - Adding multiple users using a batch file.
+See Adding Users Using a Batch File (on page 52). - Importing users from an LDAP directory.
+See Importing Users from LDAP (on page 56).

 In addition, Serena Release Automation offers a high level of granularity in defining users.
-There are assignable attributes by which you can control a user's access and operational capability:
+There are three assignable attributes by which you can control a user's access and operational capability:

-• Roles - Understanding User Roles (on page 56)
+Roles - Understanding User Roles (on page 46) Roles are set when a user is added.

-Roles are set when a user is added.
+Access levels are set when a user is added.